Infinite Access

 RESULTS

-The redesigned Waypoint mobile experience shipped alongside Halo Infinite and immediately improved how players engaged with the Halo ecosystem on mobile.
-A unified navigation model reduced confusion between titles, while streamlined, mobile-first flows made core tasks like checking stats, browsing history, and customizing Spartans faster and easier to complete.
+The redesigned Waypoint app shipped alongside Halo Infinite and improved how players engaged with Halo on mobile.
+A unified navigation model reduced cross-title confusion, and streamlined flows made checking stats, browsing history, and customizing Spartans faster.

-Infinite-specific features such as Customization and Battle Pass progression fit naturally into the shared structure, allowing players to move between titles without relearning the experience.
-The app launched to a 4-star App Store rating, showed increased feature exploration, and became a reliable companion that kept players engaged off-console.
+Infinite-specific features like Customization and Battle Pass progression fit cleanly into the shared structure, allowing players to move between titles without relearning the experience.
+The app launched with a 4-star App Store rating and saw increased feature exploration during the launch window.

 The